 Worked on the mobile game Zynga Poker.
 Designed and developed the Social Hub that was released on iOS and Android and is being used by millions of users of the game today.

+Education

+Georgia Institute of Technology Atlanta, GA

+Master of Science in Machine Learning, 2015 – 2017

+GPA: 3.90 / 4.0 (overall)

+Bachelor of Science in Computer Science, 2012 – 2014

+GPA: 3.82 / 4.0 (overall, Graduated with Highest Honors)

 Leadership and Volunteer Work

-Peachtree Toastmasters, President (2019-2021) – a non-profit club for leadership development.
-Led the digital transformation of the club in 2019 and managed a team of 6 club officers along with 30+ members to achieve a President’s Distinguished award consecutively for 2 years in a row.
+Peachtree Toastmasters, President (2019-2021) – Led the digital transformation of the club in 2019 and managed a team of 6 club officers along with 30+ members to achieve a President’s Distinguished award consecutively for 2 years in a row.

 Asian-American BRG, Communications Chair (2019-) – founding member for a diversity and inclusion group at VMware.
 Helped organize speaking engagements, cultural talks and panel discussions.

 ML2Vec, Author (2016-2019) – technical blog on Data Science topics - https://medium.com/ml2vec.

-Food4Lives, Volunteer (2017-2020) – Active Hands-on and executive volunteer at an Atlanta Foodbank.